Weddings - Frequently Asked Questions

 Do you sing as well?

 While nearly all of my weddings are purely solo guitar, I am open to singing a song if the words have a special meaning for you.
 Depending on the request, there may be a small fee added for arranging and the extra equipment required.
 I'll be happy to email you a sample of a vocal performance.

 It depends on my availability since traveling long distances often requires a large time commitment.
 I've traveled over 150 miles for some performances.
 Outside of the Phoenix metropolitan area & suburbs, I may charge a travel fee.

 You can pay deposits or final payments with cash, check, or card through Paypal.

 The vast majority of my weddings are solo performances, but I'm occasionally asked to perform with another musician (or multiple musicians).
 These can be other professionals or friends/family who sing or play instruments.
 Usually this is no problem, but please email me with specifics.

 Do you attend the wedding rehearsal?

 I often don't need to.
-Besides all of the helpful details in the 'information form', I usually ask the officiant before the ceremony about cues for each musical selection.
+Besides all of the helpful details in my information form, I usually ask the officiant before the ceremony about cues for each musical selection.
 If you'd like for me to attend the rehearsal for any reason, I charge $100/hour, plus any related travel fees.
 If there are a substantial amount of musical interludes throughout the ceremony or if I'm asked to accompany another musician (a cousin who sings or plays the flute, for instance), I would strongly recommend requesting that I attend the rehearsal.